Middle-aged and Elderly Employment Promotion Act

 2.The foreigners, people of the mainland China area, residents of Hong Kong or Macao who have been permitted to stay in the Taiwan area and have marriage with the citizens with registered household in the territory of the Republic of China.

-3.The foreigners, people of the mainland China area, residents of Hong Kong or Macao specified in the preceding sub-paragraph who are still permitted to stay in the Taiwan area for work pursuant to laws and regulations, even though divorced with their spouses or his/her spouses are deceased.
+3.The foreigners, people of the mainland China area, residents of Hong Kong or Macao referred to the preceding sub-paragraph who are still permitted to stay in the Taiwan area for work pursuant to laws and regulations, even though divorced with their spouses or his/her spouses are deceased.

 Article 5

-The Employer shall assist in enhancing professional knowledge and ability, adjusting position or improving working facilities, and providing a friendly employment environment according to the needs of the Senior and Middle-Aged Persons and the Elders employed by the Employer.
+The employer shall assist in elevating professional knowledge and ability, adjusting position or improving working facilities, and providing a friendly employment environment according to the needs of the middle-aged and senior persons and elderly persons hired by the employer.

 Article 6

-In order to promote the employment of the Senior and Middle-Aged Persons and the Elders, the central competent authority shall collect the information relating to the employment status of the Senior and Middle-Aged Persons and the Elders, carry out the investigation or research relating to the evaluation on the service of supply and demand, workplace health, occupational disaster, etc., and further conduct the gender analysis.
+In order to promote the employment of middle-aged and senior persons and elderly persons, the central competent authority shall collect the information relating to the employment status of middle-aged and senior persons and elderly persons, carry out the investigation or research relating to the evaluation on the service of supply and demand, workplace health, occupational disaster, etc., and further conduct the gender analysis.
 The result of such investigation and research shall be publicized periodically.

 Article 7

-The central competent authority shall consult the central competent authorities in charge of relevant businesses and the local competent authorities to make the plans for the employment of the Senior and Middle-Aged Persons and the Elders at least every three years.
+The central competent authority shall consult with the central competent authorities in charge of relevant businesses as well as the local competent authorities at least once every three years to make the employment plans for the Senior and Middle-Aged Persons and the Elders.

-The local competent authorities shall promote the employment of the Senior and Middle-Aged Persons and the Elders by connecting to the industry characteristics of their jurisdiction according to the employment plans specified in the preceding paragraph.
+The local competent authorities shall promote the employment of the Senior and Middle-Aged Persons and the Elders by connecting to the industry characteristics of their jurisdiction according to the employment plans specified in the preceding two paragraphs.

 Article 8

-The competent authority may retain the representatives of the Employees, Employers, scholars, experts and government agencies to review and consult the matters regarding the rights and interests of the employment of the Senior and Middle-Aged Persons and the Elders.
-The representatives of the Employees, Employers, scholars and experts shall not be less than one-half of the aforementioned representatives retained by the competent authority.
+The competent authority may select the representatives of employees, employers, scholars, experts and government agencies to review and consult the matters regarding the rights and interests of the employment of middle-aged and senior persons and elderly persons.
+The representatives of employees, employers, scholars and experts shall not be fewer than one-half of the aforementioned representatives selected by the competent authority.

-Any single gender, the Senior and Middle-Aged Persons and the Elders shall not be less than one-third of the representatives specified in the preceding paragraph.
+Any single gender, middle-aged and senior persons and elderly persons shall not be fewer than one-third of the representatives referred to the preceding paragraph.

 Article 9

-To assist in the employment of the Senior and Middle-Aged Persons and the Elders, the competent authority may provide a workplace guidance manual.
+To assist in the employment of the Senior and Middle-Aged Persons and the Elders, the competent authority may provide a workplace guidance manual, which shall be updated at least once every two years.

 Article 10

-To pass down the wisdom and experience of the Senior and Middle-Aged Persons and the Elders and create the harmony between generations, the competent authority shall extend the interactions between generations, and support the Employers to promote the cooperation between generations.
+To pass down the wisdom and experience of middle-aged and senior persons and elderly persons and create the harmony between generations, the competent authority shall extend the interactions between generations, and support employers to promote the cooperation between generations.

 Article 11

-The competent authority shall promote the international interactions and cooperation of the employment of the Senior and Middle-Aged Persons and the Elders.
+The competent authority shall promote the international interactions and cooperation related to the employment of middle-aged and senior persons and elderly persons.

 Article 12

-The Employer shall not impose differential treatment on the Senior and Middle-Aged Persons and the Elders who are applying for jobs or under employment based on their age.
+The employer shall not impose differential treatment on middle-aged and senior persons and elderly persons who are applying for jobs or under employment because of their age.

-The term “differential treatment” used in the preceding paragraph shall refer to the direct or indirect unfavorable treatments of the following matters imposed by the Employer on the Job Applicants or the Employees based on their age:
+The term “differential treatment” used in the preceding paragraph shall refer to the direct or indirect unfavorable treatments of the following matters imposed by the employer on the Job applicants or the employees because of their age:

 1.Recruitment, screening test, employment, assignment, staffing, performance evaluation or promotion, etc.